 To follow this tutorial, you will need:

 sudo.
-We will use the default freebsd account which is created automatically when you create a FreeBSD Droplet.
-To learn more about logging into your FreeBSD Droplet and its basic management, check out the Getting Started with FreeBSD tutorial series.
+For the purposes of this tutorial, we will use the user freebsd.
+To learn more about FreeBSD servers and its basic management, check out the Getting Started with FreeBSD tutorial series.

 In order to upgrade the operating system, we first need to fetch the packages and patches for our destination release.
 Log into the server with the freebsd account.

 - ssh freebsd@your_server_ip

 freebsd-upgrade command to gather information about the system upgrade and determine what needs to change.
 Run the following command: